 Anyone can fall in love, or so the song goes.
-However, for mature daters like us, it can be much harder than we remember.
-That’s why we set up Maturity Dating as one of the leading online senior dating agencies in the UK.
+However, for over 60 daters like us, it can be much harder than we remember.
+That’s why we set up Over 60 Dating as one of the leading online senior dating agencies in the UK.
 Over the years we’ve brought together countless happy couples, and once again we’re delighted to bring you three more stories.
 Don’t forget to check out part one of our success stories, either!

 So, without further to do, let’s find out how love blossomed in three more mature couples.